princenishad/Projects/README.md

 Using in-build python library such as SortedContainers and the concept of sets, this order matching mechanism processed 93776 orders per second with time per order of 10.66 orders per micro-seconds.
 The main mechanism used for matching was FIFO (First In and First Out).
 This prototype order matching Framework provided an hindsight experience of storing and handling order-by-order tick data.

+Price Point (Valuation based) research on NBFC Stock listed on both BSE and NSE

+Under this project 40 NBFC stocks with multiple company f inancial variables where considered for the purpose of company analysis on a financial health factor and discovering a price point for each company using a empirical formula which considers both microeconomic and macroeconomic indicators.
+The database to support the research where collected using secondary data sources.

+Point (Valuation based) research on Private Banking Stocks listed on both BSE and NSE

+Under this project 23 private banking stocks with multiple company financial variables where considered for the purpose of creating new derived variables such as adjusted return to shareholder and flexibility.
+Then a empirical formula was used to estimate a price point for each stock of a private bank.